/>

 We might be biased, but we believe that taking an international food tour is one of the best ways to explore a foreign city!
 Over the years, we’ve taken culinary tasting tours in Denver, Charleston, San Diego, Chicago, Seattle, and New Orleans.
 These tours gave us a personalized and behind-the-scenes look of local eateries that make each of those cities unique.

-Sometimes our travels take us overseas, and when that happens, the first thing we do is look for a food tour!
-Taste Barcelona is one of a few tours in Barcelona, Spain, and we chose it because of their awesome reviews on TripAdvisor.
+Sometimes our travels take us overseas, and when that happens, the first thing we do is look for a food tour, and we discovered Taste Barcelona (2024 update: now closed).

 Spanish Tapas